Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### DVST Switch

-A two-position switch (<num>4</num>) that selects which radar system is installed on this aircraft.
+A two-position switch (<num>4</num>) that would select which system displays their output on the DVST screen.

-- APS-107
+- APS-107, an older RWR system
-- APQ-120
+- APQ-120, the radar system

-The switch is a leftover and not connected.
+The switch is a leftover and not connected on aircraft equipped with the DSCG instead of the previous DVST screen.

 ## Inboard Engine Control Panel